1300 799 943 Enquire Now

 ———

-Borne out of the need for high quality, engineered-for-purpose industrial vehicles and equipment, and established in 2002, Shermac is an Australian family-owned business that specialises in support vehicles for the mining, civil and commercial sectors.
+Borne out of the need for high quality, engineered-for-purpose industrial vehicles and equipment, and established in 2002, Shermac is an Australian family-owned business that specialises in support vehicles, including service trucks, for the mining, civil and commercial sectors.

 The Shermac team has a deep understanding of operating in remote areas of Australia, so can relate to the tough conditions that customers deal with on a daily basis.
 Shermac has designed, engineered, and fabricated products for some of the worlds’ largest mining and civil engineering contractors, including BHP, Rio Tinto, Fortescue, Thiess, Komatsu, and Alcoa.
 Much of this work has been to address highly specialised requirements demanding one-off engineering solutions to operate in some of the most hostile environments on earth.